use-inkubator/Ecosystem-Grants/README.md

 **Infrastructure**

-On this stage ink! ecosystem lacks a lot of infrastructure.
+The goal of this track is to improve the ink! ecosystem's developer infrastructure and tooling.
 We welcome you to be innovative and submit your ideas.
-We will prefer ideas that add differentiation to Polkadot/ink! ecosystem, rather than tools that simply duplicate EVM.
+We will prefer ideas that add differentiation to the Polkadot/ink! ecosystem, rather than tools that simply duplicate EVM.

 Examples of successful infrastructure products:
 - [OpenBrush](https://openbrush.io/)
 - [Swanky](https://github.com/AstarNetwork/swanky-cli)

 ### Bounty Levels
 The Smart Contract Bounty Program offers different bounty levels to help you best depending on your current stage.